-T-STEM Indicator Code
+2. T-STEM Indicator Action Item

-Texas Science, Technology, Engineering, and Mathematics (T-STEM) Academies are rigorous secondary schools focusing on improving instruction and academic performance in science and mathematics-related subjects and increasing the number of students who study and enter T-STEM careers.
-T-STEM Academies are demonstration schools and learning labs that develop innovative methods to improve science and mathematics instruction.
+Texas Science, Technology, Engineering, and Mathematics (T-STEM) Academies are rigorous secondary schools focusing on improving instruction and academic performance in science and mathematics-related subjects and increasing the number of student who study and enter T-STEM careers.
+T-STEM Academies are demonstration schools and learning labs that develop innovative methods to improve science and mathematics instructions.